Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

-We refer interchangeably to $\Psi_F$ and $\mathcal{B}$ as the \textit{Fermi ball} (or, \textit{Fermi sea}), defined in terms of the Fermi momentum $p_F$.
+We refer interchangeably to $\Psi_F$ and $\mathcal{B}$ as the \textit{Fermi ball} defined in terms of the Fermi momentum $p_F$.
 For simplicity, we assume here that $p_F$ is given, and define the number of particles to be $N \equiv | \B|$.
 The relationship between $p_F$ and $N$ is then given by the formula

-where $C = C_d + o( 1 )$ is a constant depending only on the dimension, and lower order terms on $p_F$.
-In particular, it is important to note that the high-density regime that we study corresponds to large values of the Fermi momentum $p_F \gg1$.
+{\blu where $C = C_d + o( 1 )$ as $p_F \rightarrow \infty$, and $C_d>0$ is a constant depending only on the dimension.} In particular, it is important to note that the high-density regime that we study corresponds to large values of the Fermi momentum $p_F \gg1$.